Patrick Gordon Walker

 Patrick Chrestien Gordon Walker, Baron Gordon-Walker, CH, PC (7 April 1907 – 2 December 1980) was a British Labour Party politician.
-He was a Member of Parliament for nearly 30 years, and served twice as a Cabinet Minister.
-He lost his Smethwick parliamentary seat at the 1964 general election, in a bitterly racial campaign conducted in the wake of local factory closures.
+He was a Member of Parliament for nearly 30 years and twice a cabinet minister.
+He lost his Smethwick parliamentary seat at the 1964 general election in a bitterly racial campaign conducted in the wake of local factory closures.

 Early life

 Born in Worthing, Sussex, Gordon Walker was the son of Alan Lachlan Gordon Walker, a Scottish judge in the Indian Civil Service.
-He was educated at Wellington College and at Christ Church, Oxford, where he took a Second in Modern History in 1928 and subsequently gained a B. Litt.
-He served as a Student (Fellow) in history at Christ Church from 1931 until 1941.
+He was educated at Wellington College and at Christ Church, Oxford, where he took a second in Modern History in 1928 and subsequently gained a B. Litt.
+He was a student (fellow) in history at Christ Church from 1931 until 1941.

-From 1940 to 1944, Gordon Walker worked for the BBC's European Service, where from 1942 he arranged the BBC's daily broadcasts to Germany.
-In 1945, he worked as Assistant Director of BBC's German Service working from Radio Luxembourg, travelling with the British forces.
+From 1940 to 1944, Gordon Walker worked for the BBC's European Service, where from 1942 he arranged the BBC's daily broadcasts of the BBC German Service.
+In 1945, he worked as assistant director of the BBC's German Service working from Radio Luxembourg, travelling with the British forces.
 He broadcast about the liberation of the German concentration camp at Bergen-Belsen, and wrote a book on the subject called The Lid Lifts.

-From 1946 to 1948, he was Chairman of the British Film Institute.
+From 1946 to 1948, he was chairman of the British Film Institute.